 A NATIVE PLANT SPECIES IS ONE THAT OCCURS NATURALLY IN A PARTICULAR REGION, ECOSYSTEM AND/OR HABITAT AND WAS PRESENT PRIOR TO EUROPEAN SETTLEMENT.

-- Wild Ones Landscaping with Native Plants, Edition 4 Newly revised to include a wider variety of native landscaping ecoregions, this comprehensive guide book continues the tradition of “how to” information, along with a newly developed list of book resources.
+- Wild Ones Landscaping with Native Plants, Edition 4 includes a wider variety of native landscaping ecoregions.
+This comprehensive guide book continues the tradition of how-to information, along with a newly developed list of book resources.
 You can order a copy for just $10 (includes shipping and handling) at our Wild Ones Store.
-Wild Ones Landscaping with Native Plants is also available on-line at Environmental Protection Agency web site.
+Wild Ones Landscaping with Native Plants is also available online at Environmental Protection Agency web site.

-- Wild Ones Original Handbook Wild Ones original handbook contains a variety of “how to” information on all aspects of native landscaping and is available for reading on the Environmental Protection Agency Green Acres web site.
+- Wild Ones Original Handbook contains a variety of how-to information on all aspects of native landscaping and is available for reading on the Environmental Protection Agency Green Acres web site.

 Why Native Landscapes?